5amch3n/bidswf/README.md

 # bidswf

-***Now the swf file is removed permanently.***
+***Now the swf file is removed.***

 > So what the fuck is bidswf?
 It's not the source code I wrote.
-It's the compiled and obfuscated version of the swf file alltobid.com used to do online car bidding.
+It's the compiled and obfuscated version of the swf file alltobid.com/wicresoft used to do online car bidding.
 I know there are plenty of programmers out there who are trying to do reengineering work with the god-damn swf file.
 That is sort of what hackers do.
 >
 > To do that, you need to
 >   - Get the swf file (this is what I provided here)